PriyankaM06091994/Designing-Advanced-Data-Architectures-for-Business-Intelligence/README.md

 3. Maintained SOR (System of Record) table to maintain authorized sources for a particular data subject
 4. Performed data profiling and loaded data from tsv/csv files into the staging tables using Talend
 5. Used these staging tables to populate the dimensional tables using Talend
-6. Created dashboards and visualizations on Tableau and Power BI for answering business questions and to gain better insights
+6. Implemented dashboards and visualizations on Tableau and Power BI for answering business questions and to gain better insights